vkuhlmann/vkuhlmann.github.io/latex/configuration/shortcuts.md

 ## Other optimizations

-Relying on Word Wrap to present everything nicely, so you don't need to scroll horizontally endlessly isn't that great in my opinion.
-I use the `Rewrap` package, which binds to `Alt+Q` to provide a rewrapping of the paragraph with actual newline characters.
+People often write their paragraph on one line.
+While word wrap shows the text spread over multiple lines, I prefer to not rely on this technique, and spread the text over actual lines.
+For this, I use the `Rewrap` package.
+I select the text I want to rewrap, and press `Alt+Q` to execute Rewrap's functionality.

 ```
 Name: Rewrap